Dave-team/Knowledge-base/Plants.md

 ## Maintenance
 ### Maintenance general
+- Check how you're plants are doing on a daily basis - the more love they get, the healthier they'll be
 - Maintain each plant seperately - don't water on a schedule as different plant have different needs

+### Watering
+- Water the plants in the mornings such that they are dry by the evenings
+- Ideally, use filtered water rather than hard water
 - Water a plant and then ensure no more water drips from the drainage holes before placing the plant back in the decorative pot
-- Check how you're plants are doing on a daily basis
+- Use room temperature water to avoid a temperature shock for the plant
+- When you can't water a plant from the top, put the plant in a plate of water and let the roots suck the water up
+- When you can't touch the soil, go by the weight of the plant to identify whether it needs watering
+- Plants need less water in the winter
+- Remove old brown leaves

 ### Maintenance by plant
 *Devils Ivy*